manasb-uoe/kafka-visualizer/README.md

 A web client for visualizing your Kafka cluster.
 Developed using **Spring Boot**, **Angular 4** and **Bootstrap 4**.

 ## How to build?
-Run the folowing command on the parent maven module `kafka-visualizer`:
+Run the following command on the parent maven module `kafka-visualizer`:

 `$ mvn clean package`

-The executable jar will be generated under the the `target` directory of `kafka-visualizer-rest` module.
+The executable jar will be generated under the `target` directory of `kafka-visualizer-rest` module.

 > Requirement: JDK 8 with JavaFX